pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 :::: tabs
 ::: tab "Method 1: Certbot"
-To begin, we will be installing certbot, a simple script that will automatically renew our certificates and allow much cleaner creation of them.
+To begin, we will install certbot, a simple script that automatically renews our certificates and allows much easier creation of them.
 The command below is for Ubuntu distributions, but you can always check [Certbot's official site](https://certbot.eff.org/) for installation instructions.
 We have also included a command below to install certbot's Nginx/Apache plugin so you won't have to stop your webserver.